Facing Criminal Use of a Communication Facility Charges? We Can Help

 Under federal law, each time you used a communication facility to further a drug crime you can be charged with a separate offense.
 Every separate phone call or text will be an additional charge that prosecutors file against you.
 If you are arrested, it is critical that you hire a criminal defense attorney who has detailed knowledge of drug laws and handling telecommunications evidence.

-How a Criminal Use of a Communication Facility Charge Can Impact Your Life
+Penalties for Criminal Use of a Communication Facility in Pennsylvania

 The penalties for drug offenses in Pennsylvania depend on factors that include the amount and type of drugs involved, whether a weapon was present, prior convictions on your record, and other elements.
 The maximum penalty under Pennsylvania law for criminal use of a communication facility is seven (7) years in prison, a fine of up to $15,000, or both.